gm2552/wfd-topology-scenarios/scenarios/single-cluster-ha-services/README.md

 This scenario consists of a single run cluster with services running in various HA configurations.
-It breaks down into sub scenarios to demostrate different HA configuration and failover options.
+It breaks down into sub scenarios to demonstrate different HA configuration and failover options.

 ## Prerequisites